-In an in-person as well as virtual event, Bracewell’s Stephen Crain, John Gilbert, Sean Gorman, Martin Gusy, Manuel Vera together with Manuel Cervantes of MCM Abogados in Mexico City and guest speaker Steve Andersen of International Centre for Dispute Resolution addressed:
+In an in-person as well as virtual event, Bracewell’s Stephen Crain, John Gilbert, Martin Gusy, Manuel Vera together with Manuel Cervantes of MCM Abogados in Mexico City and guest speaker Steve Andersen of International Centre for Dispute Resolution addressed:

 “Strategic Use of International Arbitration & Mexico”

 Moderated by Martin Gusy, the panel discussion focused on the pros & cons of combing international arbitration with litigation in the fields of IP, energy and investment arbitration before turning to recent changes in the Mexican regulatory environment with a focus on the energy and subcontracting services sectors and whether the USMCA protects US investor interests sufficiently there.